encoredev/encore/docs/how-to/insert-test-data-db.md

 ```

 Not included in the above example is preventing adding duplicate data.
 This is straightforward to do by making the fixtures idempotent, or by tracking it with a database table.

+## Using a custom script after deploy

+In some cases, it may be convenient to insert test data with a custom script that runs after deploy.
+Exactly what this looks like will vary depending on your use case.

+To control how the script is run, you can use Encore's [webooks](/docs/deploy/webhooks) functionality.